Best OpenClaw Model Alternatives to Opus 4.6

 7. Plugin SDK update: The legacy registration handler was removed in favor of a new explicit HTTP route API, requiring users with custom plugins to update their integrations.

-I don’t do fancy routing myself; I mainly use Codex 5.3 for coding and orchestration, and assign a specific model and fallback for each (sub) agent in all other task realms, then keep the scope tight so token burn stays relatively predictable.
+I don’t do fancy routing myself; I mainly use GPT-5.4 for coding and orchestration, and assign a specific model and fallback for each (sub) agent in all other task realms, then keep the scope tight so token burn stays relatively predictable.
 If you prefer automatic routing though, a simple tiered setup can also keep costs under control:

 ai lab notes